yasushi-saito/inlined_hash_table/README.md

 You need a C++-11 compiler.
 I tested using gcc-4.8/libstdc++ and clang-4.0/libc++.

+To run the test and benchmark, you need to install google sparsehash.
+For ubuntu, do:

+    sudo apt-get install libsparsehash-dev

 ## Installation

 The library consists of a single header file with no extra dependency.
 Just copy